 Bought the dream heels of your life and guess what?
-You ended up with a shoe bite!
-Isn’t that just the worst thing that could have happened?
-We’ve all had countless instances where we bought a new pair of shoes and wore it to work the next day, only to find sore feet and a pedicure gone to waste.
+You ended up with a shoe bite.
+Isn’t life unfair?
+We’ve all had countless instances where we bought a new pair of shoes and wore it to work the next day, only to come back home with sore feet and a pedicure gone waste.
 It’s happened to all of us and it’s not nice having a shoe bite ruin your mood or outfit.
-Here are 7 things you can do to avoid them before you scream ouch!

 1. Freeze Them

 The reason a shoe bite happens is generally because the shoe is either too tight or the material of the shoe is a little stiff.
-A trick to remedy this is to fill a ziplock bag with water, push it inside the shoe and freeze it.
+A simple solution to this kind of shoe bite is to fill a ziplock bag with water, push it inside the shoe and freeze it.
 As the water freezes, the shoes expand, making it easier for you to wear them whenever you decide to!

 2. Vaseline It!

 Never thought this little pot of jelly could come in handy for this purpose?
-A bottle of Vaseline can help reduce the friction that’s caused between your leg and shoe.
+A bottle of Vaseline can help reduce the friction that’s caused between the back of your foot and the shoe.
 Apply a generous amount on the area that’s causing you an itch or irritation.
-Let it dry for two minutes or so, slip your feet in and walk without any pain!
+Let it dry for two minutes or so, slip your feet in and walk without any shoe bite pain!